Dhurai1995/TimberGame/README.md

 1. Add the files to the current directory

 # Set up the code
-1. Execute the Timer.CPP file to play the game
+1. Execute the Timber.CPP file to play the game